Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

-\textbf{Grouping algorithm:} The weight set cover problem is a well-known NP-hard problem \cite{karp1972reducibility}.
-Thus, the formulated link grouping problem is a NP-hard problem.
-We propose a greedy link grouping algorithm to solve the link grouping problem.
-As we stated above, a bait link should increase its flow density $\rho_{b_i}$ while maintain a small $n_{b_i}$.
-Hence, we search for links to construct bait links according to two principles.
+As mentioned above, a bait link should increase its flow density $\rho_{b_i}$ while maintain a small $n_{b_i}$.
+Hence, we construct bait links according to two principles.
 First, the links of a bait link can be chosen from several normal links which support a certain amount of traffic instead of links with very low flow density so that we can increase $\rho_{b_i}$.
-Second, to reduce $n_{b_i}$, partial flows to true target links should also be rerouted to bait links.
-Since true target links is of high $\rho_{b_i}$, redirecting their flows is an effective way to largely increase the $\rho_{b_i}$ while keep $n_{b_i}$ small at the same time.
-According to the principles of selecting links, we design the link grouping algorithm.
-Its formal description is stated as follows:

-In the greedy link grouping algorithm, Linkbait tries to find the links that best match the two principles(i.e., the least $w$) and combines them as bait links, until flows in bait links have a satisfying coverage to the total flows in the network.
+Second, in order to reduce $n_{b_i}$, partial flows to true target links should also be rerouted to bait links.
+Since true target links usually have high $\rho_{b_i}$, redirecting their flows is an effective way to increase $\rho_{b_i}$ of bait links while keeping $n_{b_i}$ small at the same time.
+That is, Linkbait tries to find the links that best match the two principles (i.e., the least $w$) and combines them as bait links, until flows in bait links have a satisfying coverage to the total flows in the IoT.
+The description is stated in Algorithm \ref{alg:background}.